Designing for Generation X

 Considerations When Designing for Gen X

 This busy generation finds ways to streamline their day-to-day tasks, looking to tech to provide solutions on anything from their latest home improvement project to a healthy recipe for their family on-the-go.
-Provide Gen Xers with straightforward design that helps them conduct these searches, but more importantly, delivers the content that they seek.
+Encourage engagement by providing Gen Xers with straightforward design that helps them conduct searches, but more importantly, delivers the content that they seek.
 This generation is known to have the greatest brand loyalty and will be lifelong users of products they feel add *real* value to their *real* life.

 Skip the Nonessentials

-The most important thing is to be transparent with these users, especially when it comes to their data and other sensitive information.
+The most important thing is to be transparent with these users, especially around their data and other sensitive information.
 Communicate with your users with direct notifications and alerts and be explicit about what their data will and will not be used for.

 Download our free development guide